ON THE WARPATH AGAINST CONFLICTS – James 4:1-10 (Continued)

 II.
 THE RESULTS OF HIS EXALTATION (vs. 10-11)

 In verses 10 and 11 we are told the results of Jesus Christ’s exaltation.
 The apostle Paul says: “Every knee shall bow, of those who are in heaven, and on earth, and under the earth, and that every tongue shall confess that Jesus Christ is Lord”.
-That includes all the angels and saints in heaven, all those on earth during His thousand-year reign, and all those who have rejected Him.
+That includes all the angels and saints in heaven, all those on earth during His thousand year reign, and all those who have rejected Him.
 All authority in heaven, on earth, and under the earth belongs to Him.

 Is the Lord Jesus Christ your Lord?
 Is He ruling in your life right now?
 Is it obvious to those around you that the Lord Jesus is reigning in your life?
 To bow before Him now and confess that He is Lord means salvation.
 To bow before Him at the Great White Throne judgment means condemnation.
 Don’t put it off.
 We are not guaranteed tomorrow.
 Your response will determine where you will spend eternity.
 In one of his crusades, Billy Graham said that a person once asked him if there was a Bible verse that says what it means to be a Christian.
 Dr. Graham’s immediate answer was Luke 9:23.
 “If anyone wishes to come after Me, let him deny himself, and take up his cross daily, and follow Me.”